 Sitting on the first official plot of “Butte City,” the Silver Dollar is another welcoming dive bar.
 No-B.S. bartenders greet visitors as they settle-in to the glow of a neon “Butte” sign hung on an adjacent wall.
 Silver Dollar is your more traditional western bar—sans the country music—a lone pool table, trinkets on the walls, and a prevalence of wood, noise and no-nonsense.
 Other than the laid-back atmosphere, the highlights of this venue are cheap drinks and a decent stage for live music.

 On St. Paddy’s Day, many drink, a few exercise, even fewer do both.
 For those with a runner’s spirit, Bozeman hosts a 10K or half marathon, ending with beers and a post-race Irish celebration.
 Even if lengthy periods of exercise aren’t you’re thing, don’t fear.
-The run is approachable for beginners as it’s mostly downhill, racers are fun and casual, and registration includes a technical race shirt, a unique finishing medal/bottle opener, a Run to the Pub pint glass, a RttP themed buff, one free beer (for those of age), a great after-party, and four, yes, FOUR chances to win an all-inclusive trip to Dublin, Ireland AND an entry into the Dublin Marathon.
+The run is approachable for beginners as it’s mostly downhill, racers are fun and casual, and registration includes a technical race shirt, a unique finishing medal/bottle opener, a Run to the Pub pint glass, a RttP themed buff, one free beer (for those of age), and a great after-party.
 Proceeds go to a local nonprofit.

 Casey's is a good bar.
 Really good.
 It's clean, modern, multi-leveled, has great drinks and great food.
-And St. Patrick's Day is a blast: $10 corned beef dinner, green beer, live music on a quality sound system, and specials on Irish car bombs and cocktails galore.
+And St. Patrick's Day is a blast: Corned beef dinner, green beer, live music on a quality sound system, and specials on Irish car bombs and cocktails galore.
 Expect a pleasurably-raucous bunch of green-lipped partygoers.

 Perhaps one is seeking a much mellower but similarly authentic St. Patrick’s Day.
 March to the chapter of the local Elks Club, which hosts an annual Irish celebration.
 The evening begins with a small parade through downtown Red Lodge, ending at the Lodge for dinner, drinks and entertainment.
 There’s live music (including bagpipes), green beer and the ubiquitous—and necessary!—corned beef & cabbage.